Template Manager: Creating Templates | CLUE Learning

 Who Is This For?

-This feature is used by anyone responsible for defining what gets checked in the field.
+This feature is primarily used by anyone that is responsible for defining what gets checked in the field.

 • Equipment Managers build inspection templates to standardize what operators check before and after every shift.